 What is user experience?

 User Experience is a term that describes how users feel when interacting with a product.
-It describes the overall experience a user has when they come in contact with a product.
+It represents a user's overall experience when interacting with a product.

 A good example is when you open an entrance door.
 The ease or difficulty in knowing which direction to turn the knob describes your experience with the door.
 Users' experience informs the design of products, hence the term user experience design.